LG TV 2020 – A guide to all LG OLED and NanoCell TVs

 LG TV 2019 − NanoCell 4K TVs

 It has a second-gen Alpha 7 processor, with Dolby Vision and Atmos support extended to this model.
-The SM98 has full-array local dimming for better black performance and if you like tweaking the picture then you’ll be pleased to learn that the set has CAIMAN calibration built in.
+The SM98 has full-array local dimming for better black performance and if you like tweaking the picture the set has built-in CAIMAN calibration.

 In terms of features it covers similar ground to the SM98, and the design − with the curved stand − is similar.
 VRR and ALLM have been brought in for fast gaming performance (15.1ms), and the set offers virtual 5.1 sound.

 This model doesn’t appear to support for variable refresh rates (VRR), but it does have ALLM, with input lag rated at 14.5ms.
-We lose HDMI 2.1 and eARC and with no mention of full-array local dimming, this is likely an edge-lit model.
+It loses HDMI 2.1 and eARC and with no mention of full-array local dimming, this is likely an edge-lit model.

 Like the SM86, it appears to be another edge-lit panel.
 Unlike that model, the SM85 has HDMI 2.1 support.
 The other significant difference?
 The SM85 has feet for support which sit towards the end of the TV, while higher-specc’d NanoCell TVs have a curved stand.

 This entry-level edge-lit TV loses the α7 processor for a quad-core processor that boosts colour and contrast.

 The stand is different, too, being a slightly curved effort.
 Other differences include DTS Virtual:X audio, and while LG lists it as Dolby Vision TV, retail sites only list HDR10 and HLG as supported formats.

 LG TV 2019 − Ultra HD 4K TVs

 LG TV 2019 − Full HD LED TVs